-Few things can rival the sense of accomplishment that comes after a good sweat session at the gym.
-However, the work doesn’t end there.
-(And no, we’re not talking about whipping up a protein smoothie.)
-Skipping out on crucial post-gym hygiene habits isn’t just, well, a bit icky: It can actually be a threat to your health and others.
+Few things can rival the sense of accomplishment that comes after a good workout at the gym.
+However, the work doesn't end there.
+(And no, we're not talking about whipping up a protein smoothie.)
+Skipping out on crucial post-gym hygiene habits isn't just, well, a bit icky: It can actually be a threat to your health.

-From the one thing you should always do after yoga, to the crucial reason you should never get too comfy in the locker room, here are the hygiene habits you never want to do without after a workout.
+From the one thing you should always do after yoga, to the reason you should never get too comfy in the locker room, here are the hygiene habits you never want to forget after a workout.

 1. Always Have Flip-Flops Handy